nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Created weddings will have the person automatically assigned to their guest lists.

 * A person can have any number of tags or weddings (including 0)

-* A person's name must contain only alphanumeric characters, spaces, or the following characters: / . - '
 </box>

 <box type="warning" seamless>